Workflow-Manager-admin/stock-management-system-49179-49189/stock_frontend/src/views/HomeView.refactor-plan.md

     - Passes all necessary data and functions to child.

 3. **Maintain All UI/UX**
-    - Carefully preserve all current classes and structure (cat-title, cat-divider, error-box, product-list, etc.)
+    - Carefully preserve all current classes and structure (cat-title, cat-divider, error-box, product-list, no-products, etc.)
     - Keep logic for selected/highlighted category, scroll-into-view, etc.

 ---